Legacy Asset Locator Give Your Family a Map, Not a Mess

 A Will Defines Intent.
 The Legacy Asset Locator Enables Action.

-Will Vs Legacy Asset Locator table
+Feature Will Legacy Asset Locator

 Accounts, Policies, Wallets, Domains, and Documents live in 20 different places.